Navisence/vienna/README.md

     # Short subtitle/tagline.
 This is displayed in the header.
     subtitle = "Short subtitle/tagline of your blog" themecolor = "#hexcolor" # Defines the tab color in Chrome for Android.
+    # Show recent posts in footer
+    recentPosts = true
+    recentPostDisplayCount = 5 # Change as you wish
+    # Show tags in footer
+    tags = true
 ```

 You may specify following options in `front matter` of your posts to make use of